How to Stop Ordering DoorDash (and Uber Eats, Grubhub, and Every Other Delivery App)

 Meal prepping

 Meal prep is great nutrition advice.
 But it doesn't address the core issue: compulsive ordering isn't about hunger.
 It's about the ritual.
-You can have a fridge full of prepped meals and still order DoorDash because the craving isn't for food — it's for the dopamine hit of browsing, choosing, and anticipating delivery.
+You can have a fridge full of prepped meals and still order DoorDash, because the pull isn't the food — it's the browsing, choosing, and anticipating.

 Setting a budget

 Budgets work for rational spending decisions.
 Compulsive ordering isn't rational.
-When the urge hits, your brain reclassifies the expense as "necessary" or "deserved."
-You blow past the budget, feel guilty, and the shame fuels the next craving.
+When the urge hits, the expense gets reclassified in the moment as "necessary" or "deserved."
+You blow past the budget, feel lousy about it, and that feeling fuels the next craving.
 It becomes a cycle.

 What Actually Works: The Science

-The strategies that actually break delivery app habits share one thing in common: they work with your brain's reward system instead of trying to overpower it.
+The strategies that actually loosen delivery app habits share one thing in common: they work with the craving instead of trying to overpower it.

-Developed in cognitive behavioral therapy (CBT), urge surfing is the practice of observing a craving without acting on it.
+Psychologists Alan Marlatt and Judith Gordon popularized the practice of observing a craving without acting on it — often called urge surfing.
 Instead of fighting the urge or giving in, you notice it, name it ("I'm having a craving to order food"), and watch it rise, peak, and fall — like a wave.

-The 20-minute window: If you can get through the first 20 minutes without ordering, the craving will almost always pass.
+The 20-minute window: If you can get through the first 20 minutes without ordering, the craving usually passes.
 That's not a lifetime of resistance — it's one episode of a sitcom.

 Ritual substitution

-Research from Harvard on habit change shows that the most effective way to break a habit isn't to eliminate it — it's to replace the routine while keeping the cue and reward.
-Your brain still gets triggered (the cue) and still gets a reward, but the behavior in the middle changes.
+A long-running idea in habit research: the most reliable way to change a habit isn't to eliminate it — it's to replace the routine while keeping the cue and reward.
+The trigger still happens, and there's still a payoff, but the behavior in the middle changes.

-For food delivery addiction, this means finding something that gives you the same dopamine hit as browsing and ordering — without the $40 charge and 1,200 calories.
-The ritual of scrolling through restaurants, building a cart, and tracking a delivery is what your brain actually craves.
+For food delivery habits, this means finding something that scratches the same itch as browsing and ordering — without the $40 charge and 1,200 calories.
+The ritual of scrolling through restaurants, building a cart, and tracking a delivery carries most of the pull.
 The food itself is almost secondary.

 Mindful awareness

-Studies consistently show that simply becoming aware of your triggers — time of day, emotional state, physical location — dramatically reduces compulsive behavior.
-When you can say "I always order when I'm stressed after work" or "I order every time I sit on the couch after 9 PM," you've already weakened the automaticity of the habit.
+Behavioral research consistently shows that simply becoming aware of your triggers — time of day, emotional state, physical location — reduces automatic behavior.
+When you can say "I always order when I'm stressed after work" or "I order every time I sit on the couch after 9 PM," the habit has already lost some of its grip.

 A New Approach: FakeEats